toyofukux/screwdriver/README.md

 # screwdriver
 ![](https://raw.githubusercontent.com/takasing/screwdriver/master/data/warsman.jpg)

-The tools to manage EC2 Container Service(ECS)
+The tools to manage [EC2 Container Service(ECS)](http://aws.amazon.com/ecs/details/)

+Today, we use [Docker](https://www.docker.com/) containers to develop Web Services, and we get start moving towards an Immutable Infrastructure with ECS and `screwdriver`!!

 ### Caution
 This repository depends on AWS, ECS specification.